Chart Color Schemes

 Narre Warren has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 36 projects likely affecting the region.
-Notable initiatives include Narre Warren Police Station Upgrade, Westfield Fountain Gate Ongoing Development, Casey Gardens Development, and Narre Warren Central.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 36 projects likely impacting the area.
+Notable ones include Narre Warren Police Station Upgrade, Westfield Fountain Gate Ongoing Development, Casey Gardens Development, and Narre Warren Central.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.